comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 For other settings, you can leave the default values (or choose other options if you like).

-This team member should invite ALL team members AND your legend to the repository.
+This team member should invite ALL team members to the repository.
 From the top menu, select *Settings*, then from the left select *Collaborators and teams*, and under *Manage access* you can *Add people*.

 ### Clone your repository